aragut/starter-academic/content/project/proyecto vigia/index.md

   icon_pack: fas
   name: Website
   url: https://proyectovigia.cl/
-summary: I have joined a project that reviews and reports all current rulings of the Chilean Supreme dealing with private law matters.
-This will achieve more transparency and accountability and facilitate the task of accessing the most relevant cases and identifying emerging trends.
+summary: I was a member of a project that reviewed and reported all recent cases handed by the Chilean Supreme which dealt with private law issues.
+This resulted in several reports identifying emerging trends and a course delivered at the University of Chile.
 tags:
 - supreme court
 - private law